 Kyleakin and Kylerhea Community Council

-The next Community Council Meeting will be held on Monday 13th February 2017, at Kyleakin Connections Day Centre at 7.30 pm (please use the side door if attending).
+The next Community Council Meeting and AGM will be held on Monday 12th June 2017, at Kyleakin Connections Day Centre at 7.30 pm (please use the side door if attending).

 All members of the community are invited to attend - the minutes of previous meetings are available on the website.